-The London Road site was formally a public house situated close to Stoke on Trent city centre, in a bustling residential area.
+Formally a public house, the site is situated on London Road, close to Stoke on Trent city centre in a bustling residential area.
 Our remit was to convert the building into a place of worship and provide community facilities, including a community café, function rooms, minister’s office, and quiet room.

-Alterations to the rear elevation included large windows and a vaulted ceiling with roof lights, resulting in a light, spacious and welcoming worship area.
+Alterations to the rear elevation included large windows and a vaulted ceiling.
+Roof lights helped to provide a light, spacious and welcoming worship area.
 A far cry from the dismal atmosphere that the church’s former 1960’s buildings instilled.

-A degree of on-site car parking was required for staff and for members of the congregation that were not able to walk to the building.
-We designed a compact but functional car park and upgraded the paving to the perimeter of the building to facilitate disabled access, hence forming a fully inclusive community facility.
+The client required a degree of on-site car parking for staff and members of the congregation.
+We designed a compact but functional car park and upgraded the paving to the perimeter of the building.
+This was to facilitate disabled access, hence forming a fully inclusive community facility.